LAWALSON-T/Nigeria-Data-Professional-Ecosystem/README.md

 The backend is built using Flask framework, the frontend / dashboard is built on React and Chart.js
 # CONTRIBUTIONS
 There are a few contributions that would fit right into the projects expansions plans, if you wish to contribute please don’t hesitate to reach out.

-Build a data pipeline for continuous data extraction from these jobs sites Build a model that uses this data to predict job requirements for each data field and translates directly to the dashboard More plots and analytics to be added to the dashboard Bigram/n-gram analysis
+-Build a data pipeline for continuous data extraction from these jobs sites

+-Build a model that uses this data to predict job requirements for each data field and translates directly to the dashboard

+-More plots and analytics to be added to the dashboard
 # CREDIT
 https://github.com/olaoluwaidowu